osocra/boms/2021/11/03/08/labelme.md

 - Soy

 ## Blurb
-> This mixture of cacao and cashew truly has No Sugar!
-Mild, creamy, and rich texture, indulge your senses and body.
+> This  mixture of pink salt and pistachio harmonizes with the intensity of dark chocolate.
+Salty and nutty, indulge your senses and body.
 >
 > Victorian era was a period of extreme social inequality.
 Floriography allowed people to convey complex, secret feelings that would otherwise be impolite to say aloud in such a conservative time.